22 Half Moon Street

 Mia blinked.
 She wasn’t quite sure what to make of his speech—apology, confession, or warning?
 All she knew was the ends of her mouth tilted upward.

 She disrobed and left nothing on, having learned the hard way.
 Any clothes on her body would end up in tatters.
-The evening chill was soothing, even sensuous.
+The evening chill felt soothing, even sensuous.
 She moved to the tall paned windows and opened French doors.
 A waft of air hardened her nipples and prickled her skin.
 Touching herself, she imagined his fingers . . . there.

 The shift was instantaneous.
 Painless.